Power BI authentication

 • The semantic model in the data flow must exist in a premium workspace.

-The service principal authentication method allows an Azure Active Directory application to automatically access Power BI content and APIs.
+Service principal authentication allows Collibra Data Lineage to automatically access Power BI content and metadata via the Power BI REST APIs.

-• Enable the Allow service principals to use read-only Power BI admin APIs option.
+• Enable the Service principals can access read-only admin APIs option.

 • Enable the Enhance admin APIs responses with detailed metadata option.